Last updated: June 11, 2021

 The COVID-19 pandemic has changed many things.
-But one thing is still the same ... children need their check-ups and vaccinations.
-Colorado is no longer under Stay-at-Home orders, and families are encouraged to seek needed routine care they may have delayed.
+But one thing is still the same... children need their regular check-ups and vaccinations.
+Families are encouraged to seek needed routine care.
 Schedule your child’s appointment today!

 - Pediatric and family practice offices are safe, open, and ready to care for your children.
 Providers are offering well visits, sick visits, preventive screenings, mental and behavioral health services, and vaccinations.

 - Patient health and safety is the No. 1 priority of health care providers, and they have worked to ensure their offices are safe for all families.

 - If you have concerns, contact your child’s health care provider to see what precautions their office is taking to keep patients safe.

 - When you make an appointment, ask whether masks will be provided for you and your child, or if you should use your own.
 Masks are recommended for anyone over age 2 who has not been vaccinated against COVID-19 and required for unvaccinated people age 12 and older in health care settings.